 Our Lifetime Service Plan fixes that issue, and gives customers a very clear picture of what the prices will be going forward for servicing.
 Yes, prices may increase slightly due to inflation and that needs to be explained in the T&Cs," the spokesperson said.

 - Shop around for the best servicing deal and stick with a trusted, licensed mechanic.

 - Service your car in line with the schedule and specifications in the owner's manual or warranty logbook.

-- Ask that quality parts be used for servicing (the parts don't have to be genuine to keep the warranty intact).
+- Ask that quality parts be used for servicing (the parts don't have to be genuine to keep the consumer guarantees intact and you are still covered by the warranty on the part).
 Ask for an itemised account for the labour conducted and parts installed.
 If there's a problem with the parts used, the repairer or part manufacturer will be responsible.

 - Ask the mechanic to fill in your logbook – they don't need an authorised dealer stamp for the warranty to be valid.

 - If you're choosing not to service your car through the dealership, ensure your service centre is reputable.
 NSW and WA have repairers' licensing schemes, and elsewhere, you can check to see if they're a member of the Victorian Automobile Chamber of Commerce (VACC, in Victoria) or the Motor Traders Association in the other states.

 Extended warranty offers additional cover, such as for breakdown, to your vehicle once your manufacturer's warranty runs out.
 Often these plans are sold by dealerships with new or used cars, by insurance companies, or through third parties such as carsales.com.au.
 Some dealers may include an extended warranty with minimum cover in the sale price, or offer it free of charge as part of the sale.